purushottamnawale/git-cheat-sheet/README.md

 ```
 ssh-keygen -t ed25519 -C "your_email@example.com"
 ```
-Place enter for for file name, to set default file name Place enter for passphrase, to set no passphrase
+Enter for for file name, to set default file name Enter for passphrase, to set no passphrase
 ```
 eval "$(ssh-agent -s)"
 ```
 ```
 ssh-add ~/.ssh/id_ed25519
 ```
 ```
 cat ~/.ssh/id_ed25519.pub
 ```
+Copy the content and add it into GitHub/GitLab -> Settings -> SSH and GPG keys -> New SSH key

 ##### Change Git Commit
 ```